AstarVienna/ScopeSim/docs/source/use_examples/jupyter_notebooks.rst

 Jupyter Notebooks
 =================

-A series of use case examples in jupyter notebooks
+A series of use case examples in jupyter notebooks.
+These are longer and more in-depth that the 5-liners.

 Basic introduction to ScopeSim
 ------------------------------